HanSolo/JDK-Updater/README.md

 There are indicators for the JVM type (JDK / JRE) and the architecture of the installed JVM (x64/ARM).

-You can find a list of JEP's (JDK Enhancement Prooposals) in the toolbar, clicking on an item will open the related website in your default browser.
+There is a button called "JEPs" in the toolbar which will open a JEP explorer where you can search for existing JEP's (JDK Enhancement Proposals) and open them in your default browser by clicking on a JEP.

 It will download the file to your Downloads folder and from there you can install it as you would normaly do.
 In case it finds a distribution that is managed by sdkman, you will see an install button.